CHAPTER 1: "That applies, as well, to our agents of the fairer sex."

 Steed's hand, as he was snugging his umbrella stay, stilled for a moment.

-"It's difficult to say," Mother opined, oblivious to any untoward note.
+"It's difficult to say," Mother opined, oblivious to any errant note.
 "He is a mercurial fellow.
 A high stakes gambler, in more ways than one.
 Be that as it may, Miss King, you will proceed to the estate, whilst Steed liaises with the local authorities to make the pinch."
 Mother's speech often veered from stuffy formality to dime-novel dramatics.

 Steed massaged the gnarl of his chair arm for several seconds.
 Then he interjected, "Quite honestly, Mother, I'm no good at handling officials.
 Tara would do much better.
 I can cool my heels outside the gate, and wait until she and the law arrive."
 He could sense Tara's glance, and avoided her eye.